Yiling-Huo/yiling-huo.github.io/_posts/2023-03-15-tex-workflow.md

 ![md-output1](/images/tutorial_mdtex/md-output1.png)

 *Note that `.docx` requires more detailed options to work perfectly.
 I only use the `.docx` files so that my supervisor can directly comment and edit the texts on MS Teams.
 So missing a few unimportant elements or images not being the best size is trivial to me.*

-Pandoc options are very powerful.
-Detailed formatting such as using templates are all realised using options.
-More details at [Pandoc User's Guide](https://pandoc.org/MANUAL.html#options).

 #### **More elements to your `.md` file**